CHANGING CAREERS AT 50

 -- Laura Petrecca, contributing writer for AARP, April 2023

-And now, when we work from home, we can have the corner office with the window, the plant, and a premium parking spot!
+Fast forward 20+ years, when we work from home, we can have the corner office with the window, the view, the plant, and a premium parking spot.
+Having a comfortable and inspiring work space, combined with a flexible schedule, is often the key reason people make a midlife career change into Digital Marketing.

 Technology enables us to have a work-life balance.
 Our work can be accessible from where we are.
 We can fit our work more conveniently into our daily lives.
 We can work when and where we feel naturally the most productive.